 On March 24, 2021, the SEC adopted interim final rules relating to the implementation of certain disclosure and documentation requirements of the HFCA Act.
 We will be required to comply with these rules if the SEC identifies us as having a "non-inspection" year under a process to be subsequently established by the SEC.
 The SEC is assessing how to implement other requirements of the HFCA Act, including the listing and trading prohibition requirements described above.
-In September 2021, the PCAOB adopted a rule related to the PCAOB's responsibilities under the HFCA Act, which establishes a framework for the PCAOB determine, as contemplated under the HFCA Act, whether the PCAOB is unable to inspect or investigate completely registered public accounting firms located in a foreign jurisdiction because of a position taken by one or more authorities in that jurisdiction.
-The rule was approved by the SEC in November 2021 and has become effective.
+In May 2021, the PCAOB issued for public comment a proposed rule related to the PCAOB's responsibilities under the HFCA Act, which, according to the PCAOB, would establish a framework for the PCAOB to use when determining, as contemplated under the HFCA Act, whether the PCAOB is unable to inspect or investigate completely registered public accounting firms located in a foreign jurisdiction because of a position taken by one or more authorities in that jurisdiction.
+The proposed rule was adopted by the PCAOB in September 2021, pending the final approval of the SEC to become effective.